-The median home value increased 11% between 2009 and 2015.
-In addition, the median contract rent rose by 21%, reflecting the increased demand for rental units, most likely due to the difficulty households were having in qualifying for a mortgage.
-Similar to 2015, there is an even greater need for more affordable housing, particularly rental housing.
+The median home value increased 72% since 2014.
+In addition, the median contract rent rose by 16%, reflecting the increased demand for rental units, most likely due to the difficulty households were having in qualifying for a mortgage.
+Similar to 2018, there is an even greater need for more affordable housing, particularly rental housing.